chrisnoonan98675/site/xl-deploy/how-to/choose-an-overthere-host-type-and-connection-type.markdown

 	* Yes &#8594; Create an `overthere.SmbHost` CI and use the `TELNET` connection type.
 Done.
 * If you have not yet configured either WinRM, SSH or Telnet, please configure WinRM and start from the top.

+**Note:** The SMB protocol is supported in XL Deploy 5.5.6, 6.0.0, and later.
+In earlier versions of XL Deploy, you can use the CIFS protocol instead (`overthere.CifsHost`).

 ## Is the remote host a z/OS host?

 * Yes &#8594; Create an `overthere.SshHost` CI, set the `os` to `ZOS`, and use the `SFTP` connection type.
 Done.